A mother's plea for help scattering son's ashes will deliver remains to space

 Many of those scattering the ashes have also been affected by suicide or have outlived their children, she said.

-Twomey said she has regretted the argument she had with her son moments before he stormed out of their home and shot himself on April 15, 2010.
+For three and half years, Twomey said, she has regretted the argument she had with her son moments before he stormed out of their home and shot himself in his car.

-C.J. had been upset about not making an Air Force special forces team, his mother said.
+Twomey said C.J. had been upset about not making an Air Force special forces team.
 After being honorably discharged, he returned home.

 “He seemed OK,” she said.
 “I didn’t see any major life changes or severe depression.”

-More than 800 packets, each containing a small portion of ashes, have gone out so far, with 9,000 people offering to extend C.J.'s journey.
-She has spent at least $3,000 on postage, Twomey said.
-She mails 25 to 50 packets a week.
+More than 150 packets, each containing a small portion of ashes, have gone out so far, with 300 other people offering to extend C.J.’s journey.
+She has spent nearly $600 on postage, Twomey said.